Your Gemini Child

 5. Logic.

-Geminis naturally seek to understand cause-and-effect relationships in the world around them.
+Gemini naturally seek to understand cause-and-effect relationships in the world around them.
 They often ask, “Why?” and “What for?”

 Motivation for responsibility—the opportunity for information exchange and learning something new.

-Materials used: futurescopes.com, betterwaymoms.com, and The Great Sacred Astrology Handbook by Mishnev V.A.
+Sources used: futurescopes.com, betterwaymoms.com, and The Great Sacred Astrology Handbook by Mishnev V.A.